ducknorris/env-notifier/README.md

 ## Usage

-This Gem can display a custom notification on every html page.
-This can be configured like this:
+Rack::EnvNotifier can display a custom notification on every html page.
+It can be configured:

     Rack::EnvNotifier.notify = Rails.env.production?